 Jeremy J. Donai, PhD

-Assistant Professor and Co-Director of the Speech and Hearing Laboratory
+Associate Professor and Director of the Auditory Perception Laboratory

 West Virginia University

 Department of Communication Sciences and Disorders

 In his undergraduate studies Dr. Jeremy Donai graduated from the California University

 of Pennsylvania, for his graduate studies; Towson University, where he received

 his clinical doctorate of audiology.
 Thereafter, Donai worked as a clinical audiologist,